cartant/firebase-key/README.md

 ### Why might I need it?

-You might find `firebase-key` useful if you need to to any of the following:
+You might find `firebase-key` useful if you need to do any of the following:

 * Convert a Firebase push key/ID to a time.
 * Query push keys/IDs based on time.